-Juices from the meat and spices soaked into the potato keep the trademark of Kolkata intact.
-Inside De Sarkar’s kitchen, the biryani is prepared with sunflower oil to keep it non-greasy and low-fat.
-To test this claim, I ate biryani without a spoon, and while washing my hand without soap cannot feel any grease.
+Also, juices from the meat and spices soaked into the potato keep the trademark of Kolkata intact.
+I believe that inside Haan D Biryani kitchen, the biryani is prepared with sunflower oil to keep it non-greasy and low-fat.
+Additionally, to test this claim, I ate biryani without a spoon, and while washing my hand without soap, I could not feel any grease.

-Mutton Shaami Kebab Bhurji is a patty style kabab where coarsely minced mutton combined with chana dal, spices and shallow fried on tawa.
-The patty is crushed and disintegrated and sauté with onion, chili, and coriander leaves.
-The preparation reminded me of mutton tikia, which I love so much with roomali roti.
+The kebab is a patty style where coarsely minced mutton is combined with chana dal, spices, and shallow fried on tawa.
+Mutton Shaami Kebab is crushed and disintegrated into bhurji.
+Finally saute the bhurji with onion, chilli, and coriander leaves.
+Moreover, the preparation reminded me of mutton tikia, which I love so much with roomali roti.
 However, this bhurji will go perfectly with paratha.

 I think Mutton Chaap is one of the brightest Mughlai culinary jewels from Kolkata.
 Firstly, the mutton ribs or chaap are mixed generously in rich and fragrant spices.
 Secondly, the chaap is simmered over the slow flame till the meat is nicely charred and braised.
 Finally, it gets a golden caramel colour and is tender enough to fall off the bones.
 Of course, here it is boneless!

 Further, there are no ghee traces but the only evidence of oil with a delightful undertone of kewra water.
 This chaap is the perfect soulmate with biryani or paratha.